 Moves the first element to the end of the queue.

+'''

+matchHead :: Queue a

-${\tt matchHead}$:: Queue a o Maybe (a,Queue a)
+ightarrow Maybe (a,Queue a)

+'''

 Matches the front of a queue. matchHead q is equivalent to if isEmpty q then Nothing else Just (deqHead q, deqTail q) but more efficient.